 - you will receive a disability benefit based on your inability to do your job (as a nurse), AND

-- also work simultaneously in another job for an earned income (should you decide you can).
+- also earn an income from another job for an earned income (should you decide you can).

 In other words, you can continue to work in another occupation while receiving disability benefits for the inability to do your job as a nurse.

 So, if you can’t use your hands, but you can greet people at Walmart, you will receive disability benefits in addition to your earnings as a Walmart greeter.